lucaSartore/AsymmetricSplitAndMerge/report.md

 One interesting challenge with the multithreading architecture involved optimizing merge requests.

-Consider three areas—`A`, `B`, and `C`—that are all connected to one another.
+Consider three areas `A`, `B`, and `C` that are all connected to one another.
 Assume the following merges occur:
 1. `A` with `B` returns `true`.
 2. `B` with `C` returns `true`.
 3. `C` with `A` returns `true`.